tomkyle/Databases/README.md

 This way, when things go wrong, they do so outside your business classes (Inversion of Control principle).

+Paul M. Jones recently covers this topic in his recently published article [“What Application Layer Does A DI Container Belong In?”](http://paul-m-jones.com/archives/5914).

 ##Questions and Answers